Campuses can be complex environments made up of multiple buildings and mobile classrooms.

 - Other criminality in schools – the school environment is ever-more complex, including issues such as students carrying knives.
 This poses a threat to both staff and student safety, so CCTV can help monitor for issues before anything happens, keeping the community safer.

 - Truancy – many schools are complex environments made up of multiple buildings, with plenty of quiet corners for students to attempt to miss class.
-CCTV can help make sure every student is accounted for, safely and securely, acting in student’s best interests.
+CCTV can help make sure every student is accounted for, safely and securely, acting in the student’s best interests.

 - Incidents between students and teachers – investigating incidents between staff and students can be tricky, as any complaint must be taken seriously, but testimony from peers and classmates is not always reliable.
 CCTV footage offers school management a more objective view of any occurrences.